 Utilize Epic-based electronic medical record, as well as various audiologic and nerve monitoring software applications

 Participate in case conferences, grand rounds, journal club, staff meetings, etc.

 Clinical experiences should include diagnostic audiologic testing, auditory electrophysiology, hearing aids.

 Collaborate on a team that includes audiologists, support personnel, audiology technicians, physicians, and nurses while being led by standardized policies and procedures.

 Coursework and experience in clinical neurophysiologic measurement and interpretation

 Effectively collaborates with a variety of providers and support staff

 Experience with electronic medical records and audiometric software systems

-This is a one year limited term position.
+This is a twelve month limited term position.
 At the end of the stated term, the appointment will end and will not be eligible for reduction-in-force benefits.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.